Originally published November 26,2022. Updated December 18th, 2023

 - Cast Member Cashier may hand phone to Culinary/Booth Staff if they are able to accommodate/modify the allergen.
 For already Friendly items or items that dont need to be modified they won’t hand over the phone.

 - Cast Member Cashier should note “Allergy” on receipt

 - Inside the booth, the Culinary team/Chefs should do a Glove change/allergy prep

 - Your Food is served to you with an Allergy stick (if modified).
-If it is not modified/changed (if it is already labeled gluten free or plant based) it will not be served with an allergy stick.
+If it is not modified/changed it will not be served with an allergy stick.

 There you will, Declare/Share your allergens.
 Look at ingredient sheets or allergy list (changes depending on the booth).
 You can also ask to speak to someone, like a Chef or Manager (this may require an additional wait).
 Then you can order depending on your comfort level.

 The following locations are Third Party Owned.

 Learn more about Third Party ‘independent contractors” at Disney World here.

 Allergen Procedure Updates for Festival of the Holidays 2023